 To facilitate a legal split or a combination of land in White Lake Township, you must submit an application to do so, in the Assessor's Office.

-Assessments are estimated at 50% of the properties Market Value.
-However, property owners pay taxes bases on the properties Taxable Value.
+Assessments are estimated at 50% of the property's Market Value.
+However, property owners pay taxes based on the property's Taxable Value.

 The following is a simple demonstration of how taxes are calculated.
 There are two types of property tax levied in the State of Michigan, Homeowner's Principal Residence and Non-Principal Residence.

 The formula for calculating taxes is: Taxable Value x Millage